ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

    associated with the ANEs, which offers more fine-grained abstract network state for overlay applications.

-3. This extension uses the multipart message [](TBD-ALTO-MULTIPART) to include both information resources in the same Path Vector response.
+3. This extension uses the multipart message {{RFC2387}} to include both information resources in the same Path Vector response.

 ## Abstract Network Element {#ane-design}